Cas9: Challenges in bacterial editing

-A 1995 study reported that bacterial restriction-modification systems cleave foreign DNA, including Cas9-introduced genes, hindering genome editing.
+Bacterial restriction-modification systems can degrade foreign DNA introduced into the cell.
+These systems recognize specific DNA sequences and cleave foreign DNA, including Cas9-introduced genes, hindering genome editing.

 Applications

 Gene editing

 Cas9 edits genomes in a range of species, including yeast (Saccharomyces cerevisiae), Candida albicans, zebrafish (Danio rerio), fruit flies (Drosophila melanogaster), ants (Harpegnathos saltator and Ooceraea biroi), mosquitoes (Aedes aegypti), nematodes (Caenorhabditis elegans), plants, mice (Mus musculus domesticus), and monkeys.

 Cellular defense

 CRISPR/Cas9 can help with bacterial defense against invaders such as bacteriophages, plasmids, and DNA viruses.
 Cas9, guided by RNA, acts as an endonuclease enzyme, targeting and cleaving foreign DNA.
 It unwinds foreign DNA and cleaves matching sites, similar to the RNA interference mechanism in eukaryotes.

 Gene regulation

 Other versions of Cas9 can bind but not cleave DNA.
 They can be used to control transcriptional activator or repressor genes and manage gene activation and repression.